MicrosoftDocs/customer-insights/ci-docs/enrichment-here.md

 manager: shellyha
 ---

-# Enrichment of customer profiles with HERE Technologies (preview)
+# Enrich customer profiles with HERE Technologies (preview)

 HERE Technologies is a location platform company that provides location-centric data and services.
 HERE Technologies' data enrichment services improve the precision of location information about your customers.
 It provides address normalization, latitude and longitude extraction, and more.